hannahsheahan/hannahsheahan.github.io/_pages/research.md

   - /research.html
 ---

-### I research how humans and neural networks learn stuff.
-### I also build models and Unity environments for fun.
+I research how humans and neural networks learn stuff.
+I also build models and Unity environments for fun :)

 Research